 against perfection, against overthinking, against the tyranny of having everything figured out before you begin

-Starting again, but slower this time.
-Drawing inspiration from Henrik Karlsson's call to embrace writing oddities and imperfection, and Simon Wilson's thoughtful approach to link blogging as personal archive and soul-nurturing practice.
-The goal: consistent expression over polished perfection, quirky authenticity over formulaic writing, and creating a little corner of the internet that blends discovery with reflection.
+Starting over, but slower this time.
+I was inspired by Henrik Karlsson's call to embrace writing oddities and imperfection, as well as Simon Wilson's thoughtful approach to linking blogging as a personal archive and soul-nourishing practice.
+The goal is to prioritize consistent expression over polished perfection and quirky authenticity over formulaic writing and to create a unique corner of the internet that combines discovery and reflection.

 I've done this several times, with some iterations lasting longer than others, but I've found myself at a stage where I want to express myself a little more and think things out a little longer and more slowly, so here we are.